-The original intention of this project was to create a book, but as these fabulous stories kept rolling in, and since we were all actors, our thoughts kept drifting to a show.
-As we sat in meetings, reading our stories to one another, feeling the thrill of empathy, we knew we were experiencing the core value of great theater but how could we shape so much material into one show?
+Marilyn’s original intention, when she asked her friends to write the story of their mothers’ lives, was to create a book.
+But as more and more fabulous stories rolled in, and since the friends she contacted were all actors, thoughts kept drifting to how this material could manifest as a show.
+Sitting in meetings, reading our stories to one another, feeling the thrill of empathy, we knew we were experiencing what great theater was all about, but couldn’t agree on how could we shape so much material into one show.
 Reading the stories one after the other was out.
 We knew we wanted to tell the complete arc of each woman’s life; we knew we didn’t want to focus on the daughter/ mother relationship at all.
 We didn’t want to create another “woman’s play” or something that never got out of a church basement.
 We needed something new, a new form.
 Jenn Griffin, one of the Daughters, provided the answer.

 Jenn suggested a form of collaging used in poetry slams where a “group poem” is created from poems submitted.
 But she’d never heard of it being used with full stories, each over a thousand words long.
 How would they all go together?
 Would an audience even be able to keep track?
 Only one way to find out: we put out a call to our group “Who wants in?” and 20 women raised their hands.
 Okay.
 So this would not be a cautious experiment.
 We really had no idea if this would work with even one or two stories being told – so why not 20?
 20 stories told by 20 actors?
 All on stage at the same time?
 Telling their stories at the same time?
 With nothing to lose we jumped in – Nothing succeeds like excess.
 In for a penny, in for a pound.
 Hung for a sheep as a lamb.